Hotokeiki/hello-world/README.md

 # hello-world
 If only I had enough pineapples...

-Then the world would know that I have enough pinapples.
+then the world would know that I have enough pinapples.

 Muahahaha, sufficience!!!